 2. Cure Baby Eczema

 Apply coconut oil as a moisturizer daily to soothe and hydrate the affected area.
-It will gradually treat eczema.
+It will gradually treat eczema symptoms.

 3. Relieve Diaper Rash Quickly

 Babies get diaper rash quite easily during their first few months.
-Their skin is very sensitive and the smallest irritation can cause diaper rash.
+Baby’s have sensitive skin and the smallest irritation can cause diaper rash.

-Coconut oil can act as a barrier to prevent any further irritation and help heal the existing diaper rash.
+Coconut oil can act as a barrier on babies skin to prevent any further irritation and help heal the existing diaper rash.
 This is especially helpful if they are experiencing a lot of runny poops leading to diaper blowouts.

 4. Treat Baby Acne